-Our effective tax rate was 17.6 percent for 2018, 27.4 percent for 2017 and 34.3 percent for 2016.
+Our effective tax rate was 20.6% for 2019, 17.6% for 2018 and 27.4% for 2017.
 Our effective tax rate is affected by recurring items, such as the U.S. federal tax rates and tax rates in various states and foreign jurisdictions and the relative amount of income we earned in those jurisdictions.
 The income earned by jurisdiction has been fairly consistent.
 Our effective tax rate is also affected by discrete items that may occur in any given year, but are not consistent from year to year.